Impact of Evaluation and Reporting of Age, Race, and Ethnicity on Medical Device Clinical Trials

 Given the ongoing questions that sponsors have received both from FDA PMA deficiency letters and from FDA ADCOM members, it appears that device sponsors will need to follow practices already established in many pharmaceutical trials of predefining stratified enrollment to ensure adequate representation of subgroups.

 For sponsors in the pre-IDE phase, we recommend careful review of the final guidance and incorporation of a strategy for enrollment and retention of patients in these subgroups.
-The potential impact of lack of poolability due to differences by subgroup and its impact to overall safety and effectiveness hypothesis testing should also be considered.
+The potential impact of lack of poolability due to differences by subgroup and its impact on overall safety and effectiveness of hypothesis testing should also be considered.

 For sponsors whose clinical trial has already started, the FDA is clear that pre-market submissions should contain both subgroup analyses and discussion of any observed clinically meaningful differences with respect to the benefit-risk profiles by subgroup.
 If substantial differences by subgroup are observed, it will be critical to justify your position regarding the need for additional premarket data collection.
-A deficiency letter from the FDA requiring additional data collection clearly would delay time to market.
+A deficiency letter from the FDA requiring additional data collection clearly would delay the time to market.
 Prior to PMA submission, we also recommend that the primary endpoints, subgroup analyses, and benefit-risk profiles be reviewed by an external advisory board.

 This final guidance provides additional insights into how the FDA’s Center for Devices and Radiological Health will review future regulatory submissions.
 Sponsors need to get serious about conducting clinical trials that include a diverse population that reflects the intended use population.
 Failure to do so may result in consequences that will significantly delay product approvability.